 ).
 This critical information, not provided through traditional hearing tests, makes it much easier to choose the specific hearing aid and style that will work best for you.
 Read more about our exciting SIN-GAP™ testing process here…

 Once your hearing specialist has performed the necessary tests, they will discuss the results with you and will recommend treatment or further testing.
 Test results are presented on an “audiogram” which becomes a part of your medical record, along with our new SIN-GAP™ Evaluation Matrix Form.
 An audiogram is a graph that displays the softest sounds an individual can hear at different pitches while the SIN-GAP™ form shows you how well you are able to hear speech in noise, both with and without your aids (as described above).

 Once your hearing specialist has determined your type and degree of hearing loss, which can be normal (0-25 dB HL), mild (26-40 dB HL), moderate (41-70 dB HL), severe (71-90 dB HL) or profound (> 91 dB HL), they will advise you on the best course of treatment that meets your hearing loss needs, lifestyle, and budget.

 Hearing aids cannot restore or cure hearing loss but they do make it easier for individuals to hear and communicate on a daily basis.
 Modern hearing aids are all digital and can be made in a variety of options to be more stylish or discreet.

-While online hearing test applications should not be used in place of a much more thorough, professional hearing test, they are often a good place to start.
+While online hearing test applications should not be used in place of a much more thorough, professional hearing test in Toronto, they are often a good place to start.
 We encourage you to check out our 5 minute online hearing screening found here